If getting through life without stress is a goal, it’s possible that expectations have been set a little too high.

 The scope of our information is limited to chiropractic and spinal injuries and conditions.
 To discuss options on the subject matter, please feel free to ask Dr. Jimenez or contact us at 915-850-0900 .

 As we age, it’s natural for the spine, as well as the other complex structures of the spine, to begin degenerating.
 Without the proper care, however, the overall health and wellness of the spine can develop complications, such as degenerative disc disease, among others, which could potentially lead to back pain and other painful symptoms.
 Chiropractic care is a common alternative treatment option utilized to maintain and improve spine health.

-The information herein on "The Connection Between Stress, Posture and Back Pain" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "The Connection Between Stress, Posture and Back Pain" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.